Celarity Blog • Updated Oct 14, 2022

 Moving on to a permanent role

-“Express this to your recruiter as soon as you are having these feelings,” says Gunderson.
+“Express this to your recruiter as soon as you have these feelings,” says Gunderson.
 “It’s a contract for a reason.
 The company knows that it isn’t a permanent fix to their employment needs.
 They understand that as a contractor, you have the right to decline working past the agreed upon contract dates.”